Worship at St. Anne’s

 Worship and the Sacraments are at the heart of St. Anne’s.
 We gather on Sunday morning to connect with God together and celebrate the Eucharist.
 When we share the blessed bread and wine, we receive spiritual food for our journey, and we are made one with Christ and with one another.
 What we do on Sundays is a reminder of what our lives are meant to be: as we are loved, so are we to love one another.

-Our liturgical style is ancient and modern at the same time, rooted in the ancient Anglican tradition, and our worship also moves to the rhythm of life in the Bay Area of the 21st century.
-We are proud of our traditional liturgy, and we are open to new expressions of worship.
+Our liturgical style is ancient and modern at the same time, rooted in the ancient Anglican tradition.
+We alternate between standard traditional rites and new expressions of our tradition that expand the theological foundations we hold.

 We are a participatory and collaborative congregation—we are faithful in our service and like to be involved in all aspects of the liturgy.

 Our flexible worship space with its modular wooden altar, podium, and classic oak chairs allows for a variety of worship configurations.
-For Baptisms, and services during Holy Week especially, we change it up and create a more intimate worship space, with the chairs facing each other in a box formation.
 There are many more possibilities we haven’t yet discovered!